EngqvistLab/Tome/README.md

 ```

 ### 2. Get enzyme sequences
+The first time this command is run two files totaling ~2.5 GB will be downloaded from the Zenodo data repository (https://zenodo.org/record/2539114#.XDyAUc_0l0s).
+These files contain the enzyme annotation data.
 #### 2.1 Get enzymes for a given ec number.
 For example, we want to get the enzymes with EC 3.2.1.1 with a temperature optima
 higher 50 °C.
 ```linux
 tome getEnzymes --ec 3.2.1.1 --temp_range 50,200 --data_type Topt --outdir test/enzyme_without_seq/
 ```
-The first time this command is run two files totaling ~2.5 GB will be downloaded from the Zenodo data repository.
-These files contain the enzyme annotation data.

 Two output files will be generated: test/enzyme_without_seq/3.2.1.1_all.fasta and
 test/enzyme_without_seq/3.2.1.1_all.tsv